We are going to explain some things about this site that may be new to some of you.

 mid 50s that television started to take off.
 What you had was black and white and a bad image.
 To buy a television was something big.
 People didn't feel they

 had to have one yet.
 We still played outside, board games, read books and listened to the radio.
-It was not until 1965 that color TV booms at NBC and leads
+It was not until 1965 that color TV booms.
+By year's end,

 The only reason these programs exist today is because recording engineers for the networks cut what are called "transcriptions" of the shows with a gigantic